saronahub/hacktoberfest-2018/readme.md

-# Hacktoberfest 2018 @ SaronaHub

-> The main repo of Hacktoberfest 2018 at SaronaHub, containing various resources for people coming to the meetup.
+> _Remember that the best projects to contribute to are the ones you personally know and use._

 ## Good places for finding repos to contribute to